 If the grievance involves a board policy, the actions of a college or university president, an issue of institutional or program quality such as an institution's compliance with the standards of an accrediting or licensing agency, or a claim of consumer fraud or deceptive trade practice, a student may further appeal the college or university decision to the Office of the Chancellor.
 The decision of the chancellor is final and binding.
 To contact the Chancellor’s Office: Academic and Student Affairs, Office of the Chancellor, Wells Fargo Place, 30 7th Street E., Suite 350, St. Paul, MN 55101-7804.

-St. Cloud Technical and Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC).
+St. Cloud Technical & Community College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools (HLC).
 In cases that involve SCTCC’s compliance with the standards of the College’s accrediting agency, questions or concerns may be directed to: Higher Learning Commission, 230 South LaSalle St., Suite 7-500, Chicago, IL 60604-1411.

 Out of State Student Complaint Process

-If a student has a complaint that involves distance learning education offered under the terms and conditions of SARA, the student must file a complaint with Saint Cloud Technical and Community College first to seek resolution.
+If a student has a complaint that involves distance learning education offered under the terms and conditions of SARA, the student must file a complaint with St. Cloud Technical & Community College first to seek resolution.
 If the student bringing the complaint is not satisfied with the outcome of the College’s internal process for resolving complaints, the student may contact the Minnesota Office of Higher Education (MDE) for further assistance.
 The direct link for instructions on how to file a complaint with MDE is here.